Runbook/runbook/docs/developers/creating_monitors.md

 #### Example API Monitor

-The following is an example of a simple API-based Monitor that always marks the Monitor failed when called.
+The following is an example of a simple API-based Monitor that always marks the Monitor false when called.

     def webCheck(request, monitor, urldata, rdb):
       ''' Process the webbased api call '''